Lab 2: Programming Hardware

 The purpose of this lab is to get you working with larger, pre-built modules in Quartus and to begin programming the DE1 hardware boards.

-- Start Quartus.
-Follow the new project wizard and create a new directory for lab 2.
+Start Quartus.
+Follow the new project wizard and create a new directory for project 2.
 Call your first project flash and put it in a subdirectory of your project2 directory.
 This is the name of the project and the top level entity, but it will not be the only design file you create for this project.
-You will be placing multiple design files into the same proejct and directory so you can include one or more designs into the top-level entity.
+You will be placing multiple design files into the same project and directory so you can include one or more designs into the top-level entity.

 For all VHDL files, be sure to make the filename match the entity name.